markstanl/github-readme-philosophical-quotes/README.md

 | blueberry | slateorange | kacho_ga |
 | city_light | swift | |

+### Daily Quote
+If you would rather only have the quote generate daily, you can use the daily_quote parameter.
+This will only generate a new quote once per day.
+The daily_quote parameter is case-insensitive.

 These themes are based on gprm's GitHub readme stats themes.
 You can find the themes [here](https://gprm.itsvg.in/).

 ![Generated Image](http://54.242.56.206:4000/generate_image?timestamp=<current_timestamp>)